da-penguin-guy/Virgil/Overview.md

 ## Parameter Response Structure

 Each object in the `messages` array of a `ParameterResponse` includes all properties that this device supports (such as gain, pad, lowcut, etc.), using the property names and sub-values defined in the parameter list at the top of this document.
 Only include the properties present on the device.
 For the structure and sub-fields of each property, refer to the parameter definitions above.
+The field for the type of each parameter is `dataType` (not `valueType`).

+For device-level responses (where `preampIndex` is -1), the object contains `model`, `deviceType`, and `preampCount` fields, where `model` and `deviceType` are objects with `value` and `locked` fields, and `preampCount` is an integer.
+For preamp-level responses, the object contains `preampIndex` and parameter objects.

+For device-level `StatusUpdate`, the fields `model` and `deviceType` are flat strings, not objects.

 See the example JSON files for the exact structure for each parameter.